 Description: The medal has a silver finish and bears on the obverse a relief of Thomas Jefferson.
-The ribbon drape is of the same style used for the membership insignia drape, with a silver star affixed to the center of the ribbon drape.
+The ribbon drape is of the same style used for the membership insignia drape, with a 5/16" silver star affixed to the center of the ribbon drape.
 The ribbon drape includes a silver bar inscribed with "MERITORIOUS SERVICE."
 The reverse includes a space to insert the recipient's name and the date of presentation, surrounded by laurel leaves.
-It is available in miniature and comes with a certificate, which should be engrossed and presented with the medal.
+It is available in miniature with a 1/8" silver star and comes with a certificate, which should be engrossed and presented with the medal.

-Subsequent Presentation NOT Authorized: A Compatriot may receive this medal only once from a district.
+Subsequent Presentation NOT Authorized: A Compatriot may receive this medal only once at the district level, regardless of the number of districts a Compatriot is a member of.
+Oak leaf clusters or other ribbon attachments are not authorized.

-Silver Roger Sherman Medal
+District Roger Sherman Commendation Medal